bipinKrishnan/ml-recipe-book/translation.md

 )
 ```

-Let's see what information present inside the dataloaders:
+Let's see what information is present inside the dataloaders:

 ```python
 batch = next(iter(train_dl))